I-Am-Dench/nimbus-launcher/README.md

 ## Installation

 Binaries for the current version of the launcher will be available in the [Releases]() section of this repo.
 Releases will be labeled with the current launcher version followed by the target platform (i.e. `v1.0.0-win.zip`).
 The `zip` file will include an `assets` folder and a copy of the compiled executable.
-The `assets` folder and executable should be siblings withing the same directory.
+The structure of the `zip` file's contents should be as follows:

 ```
 launcher/